Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Embedding Random Walks Based on Term Occurrences

-Then, we extend the rewrite sequence tree $\F{T}$, i.e., we rewrite the terms in its leaves, until we reach a point where there are enough non-overlapping occurrences of $t$ in the leaves in order to disprove $\AST$ or $\PAST$.
-In practice, one stops after reaching a suitable finite RST $\F{T}$, but the following theorem also holds for infinite RSTs $\F{T}$.
-We can then use the (finite) tree $\F{T}$ as a (finite) representation of an infinite $\PP$-RST $\F{T}^{\infty}$, where we can embed a random walk that disproves $\AST$ or $\PAST$.
+Then, we extend the RST $\F{T}$ by rewriting the terms in its leaves, until there are enough non-overlapping occurrences of $t$ in the leaves to disprove $\PASTASTColor$.
+In practice, one stops after reaching a suitable finite RST $\F{T}$, but \Cref{theorem:embedding} also holds for infinite RSTs $\F{T}$.
+We can then use the (finite) tree $\F{T}$ as a representation of an infinite $\PP$-RST $\F{T}^{\infty}$, where we can embed a random walk that disproves $\PASTASTColor$.

 \begin{restatable}[Embedding Random Walks via Occurrences (1)]{theorem}{EmbeddingRW} Let $\PP$ be a PTRS and let $\F{T}$ be a $\PP$-RST with $\ctheight(\F{T}) > 0$ and $\rootterm(\F{T}) = t$, where $t$ is linear.
 If we have ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxNOO(t,t_v)} > 1$, then $\PP$ is not $\AST$.
 Moreover, if ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxNOO(t,t_v)} \geq 1$, then $\PP$ is not $\PAST$. \end{restatable}